-(a) An Environmental Contingency Fund is established within the control of the Secretary.
+(a) The Environmental Contingency Fund is established within the control of the Secretary.
 Subject to the limitations contained in subsection (b) of this section, disbursements from the Fund may be made by the Secretary to undertake actions that the Secretary considers necessary to investigate or mitigate, or both, the effects of hazardous material releases to the environment.

 (b) Disbursements under this subsection may be made for emergency purposes or to respond to other than emergency situations; provided, however, that disbursements in response to an individual situation which is not an emergency situation shall not exceed $100,000.00 for costs attributable to each of the subdivisions of this subsection, unless the Secretary has received the approval of the General Assembly, or the Joint Fiscal Committee, in case the General Assembly is not in session.
 Furthermore, the balance in the Fund shall not be drawn below the amount of $100,000.00, except in emergency situations.
 If the balance of the Fund becomes insufficient to allow a proper response to one or more emergencies that have occurred, the Secretary shall appear before the Emergency Board, as soon as possible, and shall request that necessary funds be provided.
 Within these limitations, disbursements from the Fund may be made:

 (1) to initiate spill control procedures, removal actions, and remedial actions to clean up spills of hazardous materials where the discharging party is unknown, cannot be contacted, is unwilling to take action, or does not take timely action that the Secretary considers necessary to mitigate the effects of the spill;

 (2) to investigate an actual or threatened release to the environment of any pollutant or contaminant which may present an imminent and substantial danger to the public health and welfare or to the environment.
 The Secretary may use this Fund for those investigations necessary to:

 (A) determine the magnitude and extent of the existing and potential public exposure and risk and environmental damage;